2018 and Beyond: The Future of Hard Drives

 According to CRN, Western Digital, a pioneer in the storage industry is placing its hopes on MAMR.
 It has been their main focus for quite some time.
 MAMR has a 100-time better data writing lifetime than HAMR.
 The demand for high capacity spinning hard drives is definitely growing for certain use cases.
 While client PCs and smaller servers are more and more likely to use SSDs other than spinning drives, customers in the sciences and high-performance computing fields are storing the kind of capacities that keep spinning disks in demand.
 There is clearly a need for storage solutions to go forward with the spinning drives.
 Intel tells us their analysts are looking at big data, artificial intelligence and high performance computing, all of which require a lot of analysis and crunching of big data And a lot of that is stored on rotating data.

 Based on future projections, hard drives will always move towards accommodating more digital data into smaller physical spaces.
-It is more surprising that HDDs are making a comeback in the era of SSDs.
+It is more surprising that HDDs are making a comeback in the era of solid-state drives.
 It is hard to imagine users who would want upto 40TB of storage.
 Large data centres would be helpful if they use higher capacity storage options along with the added benefit of reliability.
 Although, no hard drive is immune from the potential of failure due to physical or internal damage, resulting in loss of data.
 As for now, it is not uncommon for us to recover thousands of documents, files and photographs for clients.
 But there is development going into recovering millions of them and maybe even more